TheSonOfThomp/AdamThompson/Portfolio/markdown/knowroaming.md

 </div>

 <div class="tldr" markdown=1>
-## An interface showing the important information, no matter where you are.
+## An interface that shows the important information, no matter where you are.

 #### People were never quite sure if things were set up properly before traveling abroad.
 This made them uneasy and unsure whether to trust the product.